yflyzhang/cascade_virality/README.md

 numpy
 networkx
 matplotlib
-pygraphviz (if using graphviz_layout)
+pygraphviz (needed if graphviz_layout is used)
 ```

 ---
 #### If you find this useful in your project, please consider citing our paper:
-> Go viral or go broadcast?
-Characterizing the virality and growth of cascades
+> Viral vs. broadcast: Characterizing the virality and growth of cascades